eppleton/cloudhopper-mc/docs/docs/intro.md

 # Cloudhopper

 **Cloudhopper** is an open-source toolkit for building truly vendor-neutral serverless Java applications.
-By leveraging annotations, templates, and generated code, Cloudhopper makes it painless to switch between various cloud providers (or on-premises Kubernetes clusters) without tying your code to proprietary services.
+By leveraging annotations, templates, and generated code, Cloudhopper makes it painless to switch between various cloud providers (or in the future maybe on-premises Kubernetes clusters) without tying your code to proprietary services.

 ## Motivation